‘The Originals’ Teasers: EP Reveals ‘The Key To Unraveling The Whole Mystery’

 A post shared by The Originals (@theoriginals) on

-Interviewing Mr. Narducci, TV Line quickly rehashed tonight’s episode, which had Marcel torturing Klaus, and Hayley (Phoebe Tonkin) working on reviving the remainder of the Mikaelson siblings, before leading into the most compelling part of the episode.
-Just before closing out this first Season 4 episode, The Originals teased a new mystery, and possibly a new threat, through Hope’s fanciful drawings.
+Interviewing Mr. Narducci, TV Line quickly rehashed tonight’s episode, which had Marcel torturing Klaus and Hayley (Phoebe Tonkin) working on reviving the remainder of the Mikaelson siblings, before leading into the most compelling part of the episode.
+Just before closing out this first season 4 episode, The Originals teased a new mystery, possibly a new threat, through Hope’s fanciful drawings.

 It might have just been a child expressing her creativity, but for the fact that Hope’s drawings paralleled images seen throughout New Orleans.

-“It’s sort of the key to unraveling the whole mystery of the season,” The Originals‘ executive producer, Michael Narducci, said.
+“It’s sort of the key to unraveling the whole mystery of the season,” The Originals‘ executive producer, Michael Narducci, says.

 The symbol drawn by Hope in The Originals is something seen throughout history and mythology.
 Termed the ouroboros, the image involves a serpent wound around in the form of a circle with the head eating the tail.
 Traditionally, the ouroboros is symbolic of the cycle of renewal and rebirth in an eternal cycle.

-“Hope is starting to dream about that symbol, and now it’s appearing in the form of graffiti throughout the city,” Narducci said of the symbol within the context of The Originals.
+“Hope is starting to dream about that symbol, and now it’s appearing in the form of graffiti throughout the city,” Narducci says of the symbol within the context of The Originals.

 The Originals Teasers Reveal That Marcel Is Still A Problem